DogmaDragon/Stash-Docs/docs/home.md

 permalink: /
 ---
 {: .warning }
-> Test site!
->
-> This site is for testing purposes only.
+This site is for testing purposes only.
 Links, images or any other information might be broken, outdated or incorrect.
 Don't use as source for inforamtion.

 # Stash-Docs
 {: .no_toc }